 Sadly, it is possible for someone to overdose due to synthetic marijuana addiction.
 Seizures can be one of the synthetic marijuana symptoms of overdose.
 If someone is seizing, they may be experiencing a drug overdose, especially if multiple substances are involved.
 Contact emergency medical services immediately for a professional evaluation.

 If you or someone you know is using synthetic cannabis, breathing difficulties can be a side effect of synthetic weed addiction.
-Synthetic smoke is full of chemicals and unsafe to ingest.4
+Synthetic smoke is full of chemicals and unsafe to ingest.

 Synthetic drug addiction can lead to kidney damage, toxic reactions, severe hyperthermia, and overdose.
-People who use synthetic marijuana are also at higher risk for mental health conditions, cognitive impairment, tolerance, and dependence.
+People who use synthetic marijuana are also at higher risk for mental health conditions, trouble thinking clearly, tolerance, and dependence.

 Treatment For Synthetic Marijuana Addiction With San Diego Detox

-San Diego Detox is the premier provider of evidence-based addiction treatment.
-The San Diego Detox facility is thoughtfully designed for comfort, safety, and inclusivity.
+San Diego Detox offers evidence-based addiction treatment in a safe, comfortable setting designed with your recovery in mind.
+The facility provides thoughtfully designed spaces for comfort, safety, and inclusivity.
 People struggling with synthetic marijuana addiction can safely detox and progress through the continuum of care.

 Contact San Diego Detox Today and Begin Healing